aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

 RabbitMQ On Linux
 -------------------
 For Linux, I automated the installation process of RabbitMQ using a simple `Ansible <http://docs.ansible.com/>`_ script.
 If you haven't heard of `Ansible <http://docs.ansible.com/>`_ before, it's a Python library that allows you to automatically ssh into machines and run a series of sysadmin commands.
-You can use it to automatically deploy things.
+You can use it to deploy things automatically.
 For this to work we will need to:

  * :ref:`Setup ssh so it can login without a password <installing_infrastructure-setting-up-ssh-so-you-don't-need-a-password>`
  * :ref:`Install Ansible <installing_infrastructure-install-ansible>`